antonpinto/booking-ai-agent/README.md

 # Booking AI Agent - A proof of concept

-This is a web application that uses LangChain🦜🔗 and Streamio to create a chatbot to work as your personal assistant.
+This is a web application that uses LangChain🦜🔗 and Streamlit to create a chatbot to work as your personal assistant.
-This is just a proof of concept to explore what can be done already with AI Agents.
+This is just a proof of concept to explore AI Agents.
+In this case the agent knows how to book a desk for you in your office.

 ## Environment Variables